Moesif/moesif-laravel/README.md

 [Moesif Laravel Example](https://github.com/Moesif/moesif-laravel-example)

-### Laravel config cache

-If you have trouble with `php artisan config:cache` in v1.x.x. please upgrade to new class based configuration scheme in v2.x.x.
+## Be sure to update cache after changing config:

-Also, if you enabled config cache, after you update the configuration, please be sure to run `php artisan config:cache` again to ensure configuration is updated.
+If you enabled config cache, after you update the configuration, please be sure to run `php artisan config:cache` again to ensure configuration is updated.

 ## Other integrations